-At St Thomas' CE VA Primary school we are committed to working with children, staff, governors and parents/carers to create a school community where bullying is not tolerated.
-We believe that all our children are uniquely made in the image of God and are valued by Him.
+At St Thomas' C of E VA Primary School we are committed to working with children, staff, governors and parents/carers to create a school community where bullying is not tolerated.

 Our school is a place where people have the right to be themselves, to be included and to learn in a safe and happy environment.
 Everyone at our school is equal and treats each another with respect and kindness